 While selecting an animal with a low to average Birth Weight EBV to use over heifers should help to reduce calving difficulties, correlations between birth weight and other traits need to be considered.
 Specifically, lower birth weight sires may cause fewer calving difficulties, but they also tend to produce calves with poorer growth to target market end-points.

-The sire above is a good example of this.
+The sire at left is a good example of this.
 This sire has a Birth Weight EBV which is below breed average, being in the tenth percentile of the breed for birth weight.
 However his EBVs for 200, 400 and 600 Day Growth are all well below breed average.

 Fortunately, there are bulls out there that are “curve-benders”; that is, bulls that have below average Birth Weight EBVs but above average Growth EBVs.
-A good example of this is the bull above.
+A good example of this is the bull at left.

 Like the first bull, the bull below is also in the tenth percentile of the breed for birth weight.
 However, unlike the first bull, he has good growth EBVs, being above breed average for 200 Day Weight (10th percentile), 400 Day Weight (10th percentile) and 600 Day Weight (25th percentile).